-C-CD-6 Standards for Development on the Shoreline of Tomales Bay.
+C-CD-5 Standards for Development on the Shoreline of Tomales Bay.
 New construction along the shoreline of Tomales Bay shall be limited in height to 15 feet above natural grade.
-Exceptions to this height limit may be permitted where topography, vegetation, or character of existing development is such that a higher structure would not create additional interference with coastal views either to, along, or from the shoreline or water.
+Exceptions to this height limit may be permitted where topography, vegetation, or character of existing development is such that a higher structure would not create additional interference with coastal views either to, along, or from the shoreline or water, and as allowed by Hazards Policy C-EH-5 (Standards for Shoreline Development).